Rev up your fun at Lac La Biche Winter Festival of Speed

 “We’ve been able to run the event for all but about three of the 40 years,” Staples says, noting it’s been mostly smooth sailing up until the pandemic.
 That and freak weather disrupted the event the last two years.

-“We start about 10 days prior, clearing, and it’s a bit of a game of chicken.
+As for the organizing crew, “We start about 10 days prior, clearing, and it’s a bit of a game of chicken.
 We’ve started too early some years, then a blizzard blows through and the track drifts in and you have to do it all over again.”

 Meanwhile, Rob Kruk of Offroad Adventures is planning some great fun and hijinks for the sledding activities.
 New sledders can get some safety and driving lessons, and there’s a group trail ride out to the Lac La Biche Mission.